Tiny-Small/CS5284_Project/GNN-cluster/src/RAG/README.md

 The evaluation is done on the validation dataset subset we chosen.
 And results are stored in the `results` folder as `RAG_bm25.json` and `Retrieval_bm25.json`.

 ### GNN+LLM
 The GNN used here is RGCN and we used SBERT-entity as node embedding.
+To run the evaluation, follow the Jupyter notebooks `KGQA System (GNN+LLM).ipynb` and `Evaluation (GNN+LLM).ipynb`.